-We run the HL likelihood on $3\times10,000$ Gaussian sky simulations with input $\tau=0.05,\,0.06$ and 0.07.
+We ran the HL likelihood on $3\times10,000$ Gaussian sky simulations with input $\tau=0.05,\,0.06$, and 0.07.
 As shown in the last three columns of Table~\ref{tab:gaussian_training}, we find unbiased best-fit results with average posterior standard deviation $\overline{\sigma_{\rm HL}(\tau)}$ and best-fit parameter scatter $\sigma(\tau_{\rm HL})$ of $\sim 0.0048$.
-We notice that the uncertainties derived from sampling the HL likelihood are $\sim20\%$ smaller than the ones from NN estimates.
-Part of the scatter of $\tau_{\rm NN}$ comes from the intrinsic stochastic nature of the training process, and could be reduced by taking the average over multiple NN models (as discussed in Section~\ref{ssec:error_bars}).
-Nevertheless, these results reveal that although we are able to retrieve unbiased $\tau$ values with NNs from Gaussian simulations, our estimator does not achieve minimum variance.
-Further development of the method, including an optimization of the convolution algorithm on the sphere, the NN architecture and the training procedure, are required and will be explored in the light of improving the estimator's variance.
+We note that the uncertainties derived from sampling the HL likelihood are $\sim20\%$ smaller than the ones from NN estimates.
+Part of the scatter of $\tau_{\rm NN}$ comes from the intrinsic stochastic nature of the training process.
+We could reduce this scatter by taking the average over multiple NN models (as discussed in Sect.~\ref{ssec:error_bars}).
+Nevertheless, these results reveal that although we were able to retrieve unbiased $\tau$ values with NNs from Gaussian simulations, our estimator does not achieve minimum variance.
+Further development of the method, including an optimization of the convolution algorithm on the sphere, the NN architecture, and the training procedure, are required and will be explored in future work in the light of improving the estimator's variance.